The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 The problem with this is it does not follow the rules of logic.
 It also doesn’t make sense used how the word is supposed to be defined.
 If being agnostic is essentially not knowing what you believe, being an agnostic atheist translates to I don’t know if I hold the belief does not exist or not.
 I know that is not what people mean by it but there you go.

 You might also realise that from the original definition, it wasn’t always speaking about the existence of god either.
 It was used as a withholding judgment proposition.
 “I don’t know enough about this topic to believe either way”.
+Generally Huxley used this in terms of both science and metaphysics though over time this went on to be used in propositions and even to describe more mundane senses of uncertainty.

 Do you think Liverpool will with the cup? – I’m agnostic about that.
 Why?
 I don’t follow football.
 I don’t have enough knowledge to make any sort of judgment and don’t care enough to look at the points.
 I completely lack belief in the fact that they will or won’t win the cup.
 Now I could research this and get some answers which would provide me a grounding for a belief.